MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/remove-former-employee.md

 ::: moniker-end

-2. Click the name of the employee that you want to block, and then select the **Licenses and Apps tab**.
+2. Click the name of the employee that you want to block, and then select the **Licenses and Apps** tab.

 4. Clear the check boxes for the license(s) you want to remove, and then choose **Save changes**.